Positive Education Toolkit

 Let's go, let's challenge each other!

-In groups of 4 to 6 people, each person draws a CHALLENGE card, either at random or from the cards of the color of their choice.
+In groups of 4 to 6 people, each person draws a CHALLENGE card, either at random or from among the cards of their chosen color.

 Each color represents a category: Activity, Understanding & Creativity, Tranquility, Identity, Optimism, Us, Satisfaction.